cmb69/syntaxhighlighter_xh/README.md

 ## Limitations

-The syntax highlighting, line numbering etc. requires a reasonably modern browser (IE ≥ 9) with JavaScript enabled.
+The syntax highlighting, line numbering etc. requires a contemporary browser (e.g. IE is not supported) with JavaScript enabled.
 In other environments the code snippets are presented unenhanced.

 ## Troubleshooting